shaythuram/CoffeeBot/README.md

 Bot checks AWS Dynamo DB to see your previous order and reccomends it back to you.

 Further Revisions will include Initializing Bot with Menu and expanding Menu too.

+Use this link : https://app.slack.com/app-settings/TQDE9LXHP/A01DW9BEXGW/distribute to add CoffeeBot to your slack workspace.

+Email me at at Shaythuram@gmail.com for reviews or constructive criticism